 Gabrielle's quiet world is turned upside down when she meets and befriends Simon – young, attractive, a would-be writer, and enthusiastic fan of the astonishing novel that Gabrielle published all those years ago.
 Charmed and flattered, she recklessly invites him into her home and her heart.
 But Simon is mysterious and manipulative, and it's not long before he forces Gabrielle to confront the demons in her past.

-Gabrielle’s obsession begins to destroy her carefully cultivated life, and she comes to feel increasingly threatened by Simon’s presence.
+Gabrielle's obsession threatens to destroy her carefully cultivated life, and she feels increasingly threatened by Simon’s presence.
 Who is he?
 Why did he seek her out?
 And what does he really want?

 "I had to read on, I had to know what was going to happen.
 I was inside Gabrielle’s head, saw everything through her eyes and I felt her every emotion.
 It is dark and it is deeply unsettling."

 Literary gifts for fans of Helen Kitson's The Last Words of Madeleine Anderson.